Bikeshed honeypots

 Parkinson’s law of triviality

-Bikeshedding is an application of the broader Parkinson’s law of triviality, the idea that “members of an organization give disproportionate weight to trivial issues”.
+Bikeshedding is an application of the broader Parkinson’s law of triviality, the idea that “members of an organization give disproportionate weight to trivial issues.”
 For example:

-You’ve likely seen it before when presenting to a committee or to higher-ups.
+You’ve likely seen it before when presenting to a committee or higher-ups.
 You spend months putting together the proposal, and when you ask for questions at the end of your presentation, they fixate on one or two minor, non-substantive details.

-Part of this stems from Parkinson’s law, but part of this also stems from corporate social norms.
+Part of this stems from Parkinson’s law, but part also stems from corporate social norms.
 If you spend 45 minutes giving a presentation, ask for feedback, and those to whom you were presenting have nothing to say, others might think they weren’t listening (or worse, have nothing to add).

 Honeypots